aashahin/i18n-atlas/README.md

 # i18n-atlas

-A Node.js package providing multilingual information about countries and states, using ES modules.
-This package offers data on countries and states, including translations for country names in 16 languages.
+A high-performance Node.js package providing multilingual information about countries and states, using ES modules.
+This package offers optimized data retrieval for countries and states, including translations for country names in 17 languages.

 ## Installation